-Ground is represented by either a triangle pointing down or a set of parallel lines that become shorter as they appear below each other, in effect representing the inner area of the triangle pointing down.
+The ground is represented by either a triangle pointing down or a set of parallel lines that become shorter as they appear below each other, in effect representing the inner area of the triangle pointing down.
 Ground is a common reference point that schematics use to show the overall unity of the various functions of the circuit.
 It does not refer to the actual ground of the earth.

-A zigzag shape stands for a resistor.
 Resistors act to impede the flow of the circuit to an extent determined by the resistance value used.
 They are used to scale and shape the signal.

 2. Learn Reading Pattern

-Read schematics in the pattern that you would read text.
+Read schematics in the pattern that you would read the text.
 With rare exceptions, schematics should be read left to right and top to bottom.
-The signal being generated or used by the circuit will flow in this direction.
+The signal generated or used by the circuit will flow in this direction.
 The user can follow the same path that the signal uses to understand what the signal does or how it is being modified.

 3. Identify Polarity